The Role Accreditation Actually Plays in the Hiring Process

 When Does Accreditation Matter for the Student?

-If a student plans to pursue a higher level of education beyond the degree program they are currently working on, then earning an accredited degree will keep their options wide open.
+If a student plans to pursue a higher level of education beyond the college degree program they are currently working on, then earning an accredited degree will keep their options wide open.
 For example, a master’s program at a regionally accredited university may not recognize a bachelor’s degree that comes from another unaccredited school.
-If you are training students with plans for multiple degrees, then you may need an accredited university partner, or a pathway to complete an accredited degree.
+If you are training students with plans for multiple degrees, then you may need an accredited university partner, or a pathway to complete an accredited college degree.
 The same goes for students who hope to land in the education field.
 If your target audience are students hoping to teach at a university somewhere, then seeking out accredited degree pathways for your students will be the best choice.

 Will Employers Ask about Accreditation?